vitaly-t/sub-events/extras/README.md

 sub.cancel();
 ```

-All that function `fromTimeout` does - it simply creates and returns class `TimeoutEvent`,
+All that function `fromTimeout` does - creates and returns class `TimeoutEvent`,
-which means you alternatively can do the same, like this:
+which means you can do the same:

 ```ts
 const onTimeout = new TimeoutEvent(1000); // creating 1-second timeout event